Shred Security researchers are experts in Cosmos security (SDK, CometBFT, IBC, custom modules). Contact us for security reviews.

 if ethExt { execute(data) } // No validate

-1. Attacker crafts unsanitized ethExt with invalid nonce.
+1. Attacker crafts unsanitized extension with invalid nonce or data.

 3. Replay txs or overflow state.